 Torture at the Castle of the Counts

-Be sure to go up the long spiral staircase to the museum of torture devices on the top floor of the Castle of the Counts.
-Here, you will find a unique collection of instruments for torture and coercion, as well as a collection of weapons.
+The Castle of the Counts boasts a unique collection of torture equipment.
+What used to be the pantry now features the torture equipment, which is displayed in a suggestive executioner's cabinet.
+The former courtroom features the collection of judicial objects.
 The Castle of the Counts also hosts all kinds of cultural activities, events and activities, for example during the Ghent Festivities.
 It is also a popular place to get married for Ghent’s locals.

 Let’s not forget the time the Castle of the Counts was occupied by protesting students in 1949!
 Explore the castle during your weekend trip in Ghent and find out all about the ‘Battle of the Castle of the Counts’.

 The keep, symbol of the Counts’ power

 Go back in time inside this majestic fortress.
 Its history goes back to the time of the Roman occupation, when there was already a settlement on a sand bank by the River Lys.
 After a brief period of Viking plundering, the Counts of Flanders converted the earlier wooden constructions into a keep (living quarters) in the Middle Ages, with ramparts built entirely of stone, replete with 24 towers.
 The imposing building with its military architecture was a symbol of the Counts’ power in the turbulent city of Ghent.

 Would you like to visit the Castle of the Counts with a touch of humour?
 Then opt for the audio visit, voiced by Ghent comedian Wouter Deprez, and explore the castle and its surroundings with a smile on your face!
 He will take you on a journey through the castle's history, packed with funny anecdotes and exciting battles between knights in the background.
 Maybe you will even hear a story which is still unknown to many Ghentians!

 Count Philip and his castle: dominating the city